Grifff17/audiodrama-reviews/README.md

-# Audiodrama database (better name pending)
+# Grifff's Audiodrama Catalog

-WIP database of audiodramas I have listened to.
+Database of audiodramas I have listened to.

 **Project Specifications**

-Every audiodrama I have listened to will be in the database.
+Every audiodrama I have listened that I would reccomend is in the database.

 Each audiodrama has:
 - name